MaxWalt/PL-CS-MLM-app/README.md

 > **Note on fitting approach:** Parameters are estimated by direct OLS curve-fitting
 > to the user's personal bests.
 The original paper uses a population MLM on ~52,000
 > athletes to regularize individual estimates via partial pooling.
-Both approaches
-> yield the same parameter definitions — they differ in regularization.

 ## Running the app